menandmice/micetro_docs/guides/user-manual/webapp_import_dns_records.rst

 Prerequisites
 -------------

-The user importing must have the following permissions:

-* Access to DNS Module

-* Access to the Web Application

-* Access to Advanced Zone view in Web Application

-* Access to "Import Data" web task

-In addition, the user doing the import needs to have access to edit records in the zones used in the import.
+The user importing must have access to edit records in the zones used in the import.

 See :ref:`access-control` for further information on access controls.